stevezaluk/Bunix/README.md

 # Start
-In order to compile we will have to use the 32-bit format, don't worry this Operating System can also run under x86_64, blame QEMU not me :)
+In order to compile we will have to use the 32-bit format,
 Commands:

 # Compile the source files in 32-bit mode